recordingpreservation/nrpf-website/_grants/cfp-nrpf-grants-2025.md

 ## If I plan to work with a vendor or external contractor, what documentation is needed?

 Identify in the proposal what vendor or contractor you plan to work with.
-If your application is selected to receive a grant, NRPF will request documentation and contract during the award finalization process.
+If your application is selected to receive a grant, NRPF will request documentation and contract confirmation during the award finalization process.

 ## Does NRPF support indirect costs or "overhead"?